 Written Assignments: You will write in-class essays centered on a prompt, out-of-class essays requiring research, a film summary/analysis, and a final major revision paper.

 Oral Presentation: Group and individual presentations throughout the semester arising from discussion and research.

-Reading: We will read a selection of essays, articles, and a novel.
+Reading: You will read a selection of essays and articles.

 Assignment Word Count and Learning Goals